*** 20th Anniversary: 2003 to 2023 ***

 I, myself, have become quite comfortable with the metric system over the years and prefer it in most cases, except for temperature because I have become so accustomed to the Fahrenheit measurement.
 Students should most definitely familiarize themselves with the metric system because it is quite easy to understand and very useful.

-Barry's Response - We refer to the general form of the metric system as the Internal System of Units.
-It came from the French, Système International d'unités, (SI) and we use the abbreviation more often than the full name.
-Going with this set of fundamental units (there are only seven) removes all ambiguities generally associated with any non-highly-standardized system of measurements.
+Barry's Response - We call the metric system the Internal System of Units.
+We use the abbreviation more often than the full name, Système International d'Unités (SI).
+Using this set of fundamental units (there are only seven) eliminates all ambiguities associated with non-highly standardized measurement systems.
 Which units?

 meter - distance